Hi, I’m Yoko

 NCORE: National Conference on Race and Ethnicity organized by the University of Oklahoma University Outreach

-Participation in Observation Group at the Brookline Community Health Center
+Ongoing participation in Observation Group at the Brookline Community Health Center

 One academic year of Weekly Experiential Group (interpersonal process group) organized by NSGP